AbhayGoyal/AbhayGoyal.github.io/README.md

 # Ongoing Research under [Prof. Christian Luhmann](https://cluhmann.github.io/)
 Objective :- To understand the flow of false memory and how collective memory plays a role in this.
+Progress : -In this we are starting with understanding how collective memory work.
+We are currently trying to replicate the working on [this](https://www.pnas.org/content/113/29/8171) paper and using our own metrics of recall and inhibition to show the flow of collective memory.
+Next we plan to also incorporate the literature on false memory and how can it infect and flow in collective memory.

 # Personal Projects
 1. [Retail Sales Analysis](https://github.com/AbhayGoyal/Retail-Sales_Analysis)